 FERPA also allows the College to disclose appropriately designated "directory information" without written consent, unless the student has advised the College to the contrary in accordance with the procedures set forth in this notice.
 The primary purpose of directory information is to allow the College to include this type of information from your education records in certain school publications.
 Examples include:

 A playbill, showing a student's role in a drama production;

-The annual yearbook; Honor roll or other recognition lists; Graduation programs; and height of team members.
+The annual yearbook; Honor roll or other recognition lists; Graduation programs; and Sports activity sheets showing weight and height of team members.